Birth Defects Surveillance Guidelines

 National Standards for Birth Defects Surveillance

-The National Birth Defects Prevention Network (NBDPN) is developing standards for population-based birth defects surveillance in the United States.
-These standards are a priority for NBDPN in order to improve the quality and consistency of birth defects data to make it more useful at the local and national levels for a variety of purposes.
+The National Birth Defects Prevention Network (NBDPN) has developed standards for population-based birth defects surveillance in the United States.
+These standards are a priority for NBDPN in order to improve the quality and consistency of birth defects data, and to facilitate data use that benefits public health.

-National standards on data quality for birth defects surveillance are now available.
-Background
+National standards on data quality and data utility for birth defects surveillance can be found below:

-from the 2019 population-based birth defects program self-assessment
+Overall summary results from the population-based birth defects program self-assessment are located below:

-The NBDPN will continue to conduct ongoing assessment of data quality performance measures and develop national standards on data utility.
-We welcome your input.
+The NBDPN will continue to conduct ongoing assessment of data quality performance measures and national standards on data utility and welcome your input.
 Comments and questions can be sent to firstname.lastname@example.org.